pnp/script-samples/scripts/spo-get-agent-list/README.md

 plugin: add-to-gallery
 ---

-# Ger list of SharePoint Agents with PowerShell
+# Get list of SharePoint Agents with PowerShell

 ## Summary